 The era began when Alexander's general, Ptolemy, took over as ruler of Egypt, becoming King Ptolemy I Soter of Egypt.
 Over the next three centuries, his descendants would follow in his path.
 At its height, Ptolemaic Egypt was one of the world's great powers.

 Cleopatra's father was King Ptolemy XII.
 Little is known about Cleopatra's mother, but some speculation presumes she may have been her father's sister, Cleopatra V Tryphaena.
-Debate also surrounds Cleopatra's ethnicity.
-While it was believed for a long time that she was of Greek descent, some speculate that her lineage may have been black African.
+Debate also surrounds Cleopatra's ethnicity, as some suggest she may have, in part, been descended from black Africans.

 In 51 B.C., Ptolemy XII died, leaving the throne to 18-year-old Cleopatra and her brother, the 10-year-old Ptolemy XIII.
 It is likely that the two siblings married, as was customary at the time.
 Over the next few years Egypt struggled to face down a number of issues, from an unhealthy economy to floods to famine.

-Around this same time, the civil war between Julius Caesar and Pompey was consuming Rome.
-Pompey eventually sought refuge in Egypt, but on orders by Ptolemy, was killed.
+Around this same time, the civil war between military leaders Julius Caesar and Pompey was consuming Rome.
+Pompey eventually sought refuge in Egypt, but, on orders by Ptolemy, was killed.

-In pursuit of his rival, Julius Caesar followed Pompey into Egypt, where he met and eventually fell in love with Cleopatra.
+In pursuit of his rival, Caesar followed Pompey into Egypt, where he met and eventually fell in love with Cleopatra.
 In Caesar, Cleopatra now had access to enough military muscle to dethrone her brother and solidify her grip on Egypt as sole ruler.
 Following Caesar's defeat of Ptolemy's forces at the Battle of the Nile, Caesar restored Cleopatra to the throne.
-Soon after, Ptolemy XIII fled and drowned in the Nile.

 Cleopatra eventually followed Caesar back to Rome, but returned to Egypt in 44 B.C., following his assassination.